CORE

 Executable Rules Language and Rules Editor

-In what computer language will the CORE executable conformance rules be written?
-Will the executable rules be system agnostic?
+In what computer language will the CORE executable conformance rules written?
+Will the executable rules be systems agnostic?

-CDISC maintains rule sets along with publication of foundational standards.
+• CDISC maintains rule sets along with publication of foundational standards.
 Many conformance rules in these rule sets can easily be transcribed into metadata and rule logic, whose structure is bound to the schema.
-Schema validated Rules are sent to the CORE Rule Engine (“Engine”) for execution.
+Schema validated rules are sent to CORE for execution.

-CDISC plans to only test and validate the Rules with the Engine; however, vendors and sponsors will have the option to develop their own applications to work with the Rules, under an open-source arrangement.
+• CDISC plans to only test and validate the rules with their reference engine; however, vendors and sponsors have the option to develop their own applications and custom rules.

 Format Reports